j-hive/morphfits/README.md

 ```
 sh ./examples/single_ficlo/setup.sh
 ```
-to download JWST data, which will take several minutes.
+in a bash environment to download JWST data, which will take several minutes.
 Then, download [the simulated PSF for the filter here](https://stsci.app.box.com/v/jwst-simulated-psf-library/file/1025339832742), and move it to the appropriate location..
 ```